Wcubed/asset_explorer/readme.md

 - Allow re-naming asset packs.
 This does not re-name the directory, merely save the new name in the asset_pack.json.
 - Re-Scan known asset packs on startup?
 And add a re-scan button.
     - Do something smart when old assets cannot be found.
-- Autosave interval?
-So we don't save for every little thing.
 - Automatically discover alternate versions of an image (transparent / psd file etc.)
 - Detect when we add a folder which is inside a folder we already have added.
     - Or vice-versa, if we add a folder which is a parent folder of another one.